lbl-srg/obc/specification/source/codeGeneration.rst

 Replacement of Elementary CDL Blocks during Translation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When translating CDL to a control product lines, a translator may want to conduct certain substitutions.
+When translating CDL to a control product line, a translator may want to conduct certain substitutions.
 Some of these substitutions can change the control response, which can cause the verification that checks whether the actual implementation conforms to the specification to fail.

 This section therefore explains how certain substitutions can be performed in a way that allows formal verification to pass.
-(How verification tests will be conducted will be specified later in 2018, but essentially we will require that the control response from the actual control implementation is within a certain tolerance of the control response computed by the CDL specification, provided that both sequences receive the same input signals and use the same parameter values.)
+More details about how verification will be conducted can be found in :numref:`sec_verification`.

 Substitutions that Give Identical Control Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~